litstack/litstack/Readme.md

 ## License

-Fjord is open-sourced software licensed under the [MIT license](LICENSE.md).
+Fjord is an open-sourced software licensed under the [MIT license](LICENSE.md).